 - Security: The security of both chains heightens with the mining contributing to both their hashrates.
 Furthermore, the auxiliary chain, which would be more susceptible to attacks, uses the main chain’s higher hash power to boost security.

 - Increased Fluidity: The chains are faster since miners clear blocks rapidly.
-They also can choose the coin of their choice, making sure they are not limited to one.
+They can also choose the coin of their choice, ensuring they are not limited to one.

-- New Attack Vectors: Miners can launch attacks without affecting both chains’ financial status by mining empty blocks.
+- New Attack Vectors: By empty mining blocks, miners can launch attacks without affecting both chains’ financial status.

 - Operational Costs: Setting up a merged mining network is expensive and time-consuming.
 It raises the question if the process is necessary.